 Don't gossip or badmouth others, as it will only make you look bad.
 Take the high road during trying times, and you'll be glad you did in the long run.

-They don't compare themselves to others.
+They don't compare themselves to others

 We are often critical of other women when we feel bad about ourselves.
 Experts say that in comparing ourselves to others, we are only creating a scenario that makes us feel inferior.

-They have other women's backs.
+They have other women's backs

 When you hear people talking negatively about other women at work, don't participate.
 If appropriate, you might even offer up some positive points about the individual being discussed.

-They know there's enough to go around.
+They know there's enough to go around

-They refer other women.
+They refer other women

-They don't make assumptions.
+They don't make assumptions

-They encourage and support other women.
+They encourage other women

 To help increase opportunities and pay equality for women, it helps when women hire and support other women when they're in a position to do so.
 It also helps to highlight and encourage other women when the opportunities arise.
 What goes around, comes around.